nomppy/nomppy.github.io/content/drafts/blogs.md

 how stupid is this!

 # 7
-half my life, i've struggled to find a group where i would really fit in.
+all my life, i've struggled to find a group where i would really fit in. some of it was... circumstantial, but i'd wager a majority chunk of the reason is because i'm picky. some people are too much this and others too little that, and i could never find a "just right".

-less stupid now but still romantic -> romanticism vs stoicism self-perception based on range of people observed; regression towards the mean
+well duh, on two levels:
+duh 1- no one i find is ever going to feel perfect. duh 2- (imagine i'm gesturing to weigh these concepts): romanticism...stoicism, math...art, focus...color, writing a blog...sleeping before 2am. i hardly know what i'm looking for, so how would i ever find it?

+it can be hard, even, to know where you are at. i did not realize how much i'd changed until i wrote [#6](#6). without a reference point, it's very easy to lose track of where you are.

+we as humans have many wants, probably a literal infinite amount of them. i want to write and i want to sleep and i want to read poems and math books and be good a what i do and enjoy life and be emotional but not sentimental. i want to hang out with friends and be active in my communities instead of being that person who is always "too busy". i want all of these things and more, but there is only so much time.

+# $3^2$
+what do you do if you want to maximize the area of a rectangle?

+trick question!
+you turn it into a circle...
+just kidding, i can't draw circles.

+but really, to maximize a product you balance each of the factors. one thing that never hurts is having clear priorities. prioritize balance.

 [^1]: if you or a loved one wants to start writing, all you have to do is to get sad and then think deeply about your experience to see if there's anything valuable or interest you can extract from it. it's not like sadness is in short supply.
 [^2]: some people seem to have a much better idea of where they're at relative to their past. if you're one of these supernatural people, i envy you and please tell me how you do it.
 [^3]: for all of high school, i slept around 8-9 hours a day, but i'm gradually trying to reduce my sleep hours to squeeze more time out for work. frankly, if i hadn't slept less this week, i wouldn't have gotten everything done.
-[^4]: there is this really great book called "Mathematics for Human Flourshing", by Francis Su,  which talks about all the ways that math satisfies human needs. one of the chapters is beauty, and in it the author describes four different types of beauty. the sensory, wondrous, insightful, and transcent beauties.
+[^4]: there is this really great book called "Mathematics for Human Flourshing", by Francis Su,  which talks about all the ways that math satisfies human needs. one of the chapters is beauty, and in it the author describes four different types of beauty. the sensory, wondrous, insightful, and transcent beauties. you should read it, even you think you don't like math.